Part 2 - Definitions

 The standard defines several earthing system types that candidates must know thoroughly:

-• TT system — The installation has its own earth electrode, with no direct metallic connection to the supply earth.
-Common in rural areas where a TN supply is unavailable.
+TTConsumer’s own earth electrodeNo direct metallic connection to the supply earth; common in rural areas where a TN supply is unavailable

-• IT system — No direct connection between live parts and earth, or connected through a high impedance.
-Used in specialist applications such as medical locations.
+ITNo direct connection to earthLive parts have no direct connection to earth, or connected through a high impedance; used in specialist applications such as medical locations

 Each system type has different implications for: